kroctet/view/README.md

 ## building

-to build for framebuffer simply run
+to build for the framebuffer simply run
 ```
 make
 ```